-God put his hand into the earth and pulled out the sea.
-God put his birds in the trees and his cows in the fields.
-God put Lacy into a small blue house and a tall green tree, and, across from it all, THE KNIFE.
+God put His hand into the earth and pulled out the sea.
+God put His birds in the trees and his cows in the fields.
+God put Lacy into a small blue house and a tall green tree, and across from it all He put THE KNIFE.

 THE KNIFE crouched in the street over a large dying bat.
 Its cold eyes stared into the cold eyes of THE KNIFE.

 “Is it already dead?” said Lacy, suddenly appearing as a shadow over THE KNIFE.

 THE KNIFE indicated the blood on the pavement.
 The bat had crashed out of the sky.